titola/neuropa/README.md

 into the circuits that pass through a rectifier and an amplifier, particularly the radio modules of the smart electric meters, dirty the electric current in a particular and possibly controlled way.

+## Bulb with knob

+I can adjust the light bulb through a knob to check the presence of unhealthy signals distributed through the electrical grid, and to temporarily remove the tinnitus.
+The perceived voices are really low since I started to intercept the attack, however sometimes the demented and second demented increase the volume.
+In this case, if the pulses are transmitted also exploiting the electrical grid, I can "see" the envelope of the voice through the bright stuttering of the bulb switched on via a low current (sometimes it also works with highest currents).
+This show only lasts some seconds, then the light becomes stable while the voice level decreases.

+The bulb with knob is also a good filter to temporarily remove the perception of the tinnitus.
+The noise disappears when the bulb receives a particular amount of current.
+The tinnitus reappears after a few seconds, therefore I have to spin the knob if I want to continue the listening of "radio silence".

+In the future, I could build a dynamic filter to automatically remove the intentional electromagnetic interferences and record the variations.

 ## Hypothesis about the US embassy attack in Cuba